How to Use Fail2ban to Secure Your Linux Server

 You can review the existing filters in the following directory: /etc/fail2ban/filter.d/.

-Fail2ban comes with a client that can be used for reviewing and changing current configuration.
+Fail2ban comes with a client that can be used for reviewing and changing the current configuration.
 Since it provides many options, you can go through its manual with:

 # man fail2ban-client